csc301-2023-winter/3-university-health-network-T/Deliverable-2/README.md

     * Patients can find their appointments on the calender
     * Patients can set up their microphone, speaker and camera
     * Patents can do the meeting with the doctor.
- * Describe the key features in the application that the user can access.
- * Provide a breakdown or detail for each feature.
- * This section will be used to assess the value of the features built ​
+​
 ## Instructions
    * Login